StreamAMG/cloudpay-documentation-portal/docs/Guides/Web-Components.md

 ></streamamg-checkout-payment>
 ```

-Full list of properties which can be passed to the Payment Web Component:
+Complete list of properties which can be passed to the Payment Web Component:

 1. **return-url** - URL to which the user should be redirected after the payment
 2. **successful-payment-redirect-url** - URL to which the user should be redirected in case of a successful payment.
 It can also be passed as a query **successRedirectUrl** parameter in the URL.